COF Minor requirements and course selection

 ELECTIVE COURSES (12-14 credits)

-Four to five elective courses
+Four elective courses

 from any area of the college.
 Students will select these courses in consultation with their advisor to form a cohesive and thematic area of study.
 Twelve credits for MassArt students.